MrKuldeep01/miniapp/readme.md

-## Node.js Project: User Management and Posts
+## Node.js Project☕: User Management System 🚀😎

 This project implements a user management system with post creation and viewing functionalities.
 It's built with Node.js and follows the guidance of Harsh from the Sheriyanse Coding School channel on YouTube.